tldr-pages/tldr/pages/common/zipinfo.md

 `zipinfo {{path/to/archive.zip}}`

-- List only file names:
+- Print what's inside of a ZIP archive, showing only filenames:

 `zipinfo -1 {{path/to/archive.zip}}`